Tech-Curriculums/Command-Line-Interface-101/CLI-200/vim execution.md

 Sometimes you will want to execute the file you're writing.

-If you are just writing a scripting lanaguage
+If you are just writing a scripting language (python, bash, sh, zsh)

 The first two of these executes your script line by line in the chosen scripting langauge